 A fun activity in Georgetown especially for a group of friends or for families visiting Georgetown is the 3D Trick Art Museum.

-There are loads of chances to take crazy photos of you that look real with Spiderman, Sky Diving and with various animals.
+There are loads of chances to take crazy photos of you that look real with Spiderman, Sky Diving and various animals.
 The cost is 25RM for foreign adults and 15RM for kids.

 I don’t think this is the best thing to do in Georgetown however if you need something extra to do, especially with children or if it’s raining and you need an indoor activity, the Wonderfood Museum is home to larger than life displays of food!